Vancouver Rowing Club: 1954 Commonwealth Games and Frank Read

 Nelles Stacey later stated that there were three records set that day at Henley: "Never had there been such wild cheering by a Henley crowd; never had the staid Henley stewards been seen to throw their caps in the air; and never before, during a race, had all the bars been empty."

 In the final the next day against the University of Pennsylvania, the crew lost by a third of a length in what was described as one of the finest races of the day.
 The loss was greeted as a victory: The House of Commons sent their congratulations, the mayor of Vancouver greeted them on arrival and gave them a motor parade through the city, followed by a formal address on the courthouse steps.
 Each member of the crew received a gold medal in recognition of their fine showing.

 After this, the next challenge was the 1956 Olympic Games in Melbourne, Australia.
 As a result of the strenuous training program, the crew rowed over 1,250 miles in three months.
 Neither gave any hint of what was to come.
 Virtually unnoticed training alongside the eight, and given little chance for success, was a coxless four stroked by Don Arnold, with Walter d'Hondt, Lorne Loomer and Archie MacKinon, coached by assistant coach John Warren.
 Frank Read remarked, "They don't look like much, but they sure move the boat."
 Still, they were not remarkable enough to be included in the Canadian Olympic Association's plans for an eleven-man team.
 Only promising to underwrite the costs of the trip was the Vancouver Rowing Committee able to finally persuade the COA to let the four go.

 In the first heat on Lake Ballarat, 50 miles north of Melbourne, the four beat Germany by six lengths, with Australia and Denmark behind.
 In the semifinals, the winning margin was an astounding ten lengths over France, Russia and Poland.
 The eight, meanwhile, finished second to Australia in the first heat and sent the Americans to the repêchage (a second chance to qualify) in a stunning upset.

 In the finals, the four went out and beat the United States by five lengths, with Italy and France following.
 This team, one of several high-ranking crews of coach Frank Read, achieved probably the largest victory of margin of any crew in the modern games.
 The victory signaled a decisive shift of Canadian rowing excellence from its former traditional base of Toronto, Ontario to the Pacific Coast.
 It was Canada's first ever Olympic Gold Medal in rowing.

 How close the eight came to winning another gold medal will always be a matter of speculation.
 The Americans won by half a length, but three of their oarsmen collapsed and two required medical attention.
-Truly, it was a performance in the highest traditions of the Olympic spirit.
-It was also a sweet vindication for the efforts to convince the COA.